 Baffles primarily work like other ceiling or wall-mounted acoustic panels.
-The sound energy penetrates the panel, causing the tiny glass wool fibers inside the core material to vibrate.
-These vibrations produce friction between the fibers producing minuscule amounts of heat, this heat dissipates quickly throughout the panel; converting sound energy into thermal (heat) energy.
+The sound energy penetrates the panel, causing the tiny glass wool fibres inside the core material to vibrate.
+These vibrations produce friction between the fibres, producing minuscule amounts of heat, this heat dissipates quickly throughout the panel, converting sound energy into thermal (heat) energy.
 As Einstein said “Energy cannot be created or destroyed, it can only be changed from one form to another.”

 Why use Sound Baffles?

-Baffle acoustic panels have become a preferred option when acoustically treating large space with high ceilings, as they provide a larger absorptive surface area, they can be positioned at various heights and require less labour to install.
-In very tall spaces, it is common to encounter a ceiling made of steel decking or concrete.
-These building materials are considered to have low absorption coefficients, in other words; they are highly reflective and do not absorb sound well.
+Baffle acoustic panels have become a preferred option for acoustically treating large spaces with high ceilings because they provide a larger absorptive surface area, require less labor to install, and allow for positioning at various heights.
+In very tall spaces, it is common to encounter a ceiling made of steel decking or concrete – materials with low absorption coefficients.
+In other words: they are highly reflective and do not absorb sound well.

 These two physical characteristics of a room will increase the amount of time a particular sound will remain audible, even after the original sound source has stopped.
 As sound travels towards the ceilings, it will encounter these highly reflective surfaces.
-Only a very small amount of energy will be absorbed in the surface, allowing the sound wave to have enough energy to continue travelling within the room.
+These building materials only absorb a very small amount of energy on their surface, which allows the sound wave to retain enough energy to continue traveling within the room.

 Another benefit is that an acoustic baffle hangs within the free space of the room; this is where sound waves travel fastest.
-Placing a sound absorber in these areas will reduce the sound energy before it has a chance to reflect from parts of the walls or ceilings; particularly if these are installed with staggered heights.
-In rooms where mounting acoustic panels to the wall surfaces may not be suitable, suspending baffles from the ceilings provide an effective alternative.
+Placing a sound absorber in these areas will reduce the sound energy before it has a chance to reflect off parts of the walls or ceilings, especially if you install them with staggered heights.
+In rooms where mounting acoustic panels onto the wall surfaces may not be suitable, suspending baffles from the ceilings provide an effective alternative.